July 10, 2025

 Ideal for:

-• Younger kids who are rough with their belongings.
+Children who are more prone to being rough with their possessions.

-• Prevents snacks and soft foods from getting squished inside a backpack.
+• Stops those snacks and/or soft food items from getting squished up inside a school backpack.

-• Kids who need extra protection for items like sandwiches or fruits.
+Kids who need extra protection for their items like a sandwich or fruit.

 5. Thermal Food Containers

-Anyone who normally would pack food hot (for example: rice, soup, pasta).
+Anyone who typically packs food hot (ex: rice, soup, pasta).

 What are they:

-Thermal food containers are insulated jars that can hold hot food and, depending on the jar, keep their temperature for many hours.
-They are great for meals like pasta, soups, and other hot foods you want to keep warm until lunchtime.
+Thermal containers are insulated jars that can hold hot food and, depending on the jar, keep their temperature for many hours.
+They are useful for meals like pasta, soups, and any hot food that will stay warmer until lunchtime.

 Keeps food hot for up to 6 hours.